ws1227/YJSafeKVO/README.md

 Think about this case: There are multiple objects observing the property of the singleton object (which is never being released), and you call `[singleton unobserveKeyPath:]` after one of objects is done observing.
 The singleton object will remove all observers which related to that key path, which will cause other objects can not be able to keep observing the same key path continuously.

-To solve the problem, calling `[singleton observeKeyPath:identifier:queue:forChanges/Updates:]` to pass a unique string as an identifier for each observing operation or a group of operations by the same object.
+To solve the problem, calling `[singleton observeKeyPath:options:identifier:queue:changes:]` to pass a unique string as an identifier for each observing operation or a group of operations by the same object.
 Then you can call `[singleton unobserveKeyPath:forIdentifier:]` which will only stop observing operations and remove observers which match the identifier you specified.
 This is a fine-grain control for performing manually clean-up without side-effect.

 After you call `-unobserve...` prefixed methods, it only help you clean up the observers which generated by `YJSafeKVO`, and not go the extra mile for removing other observers which created by other approaches (if you are using system APIs or other third party APIs).